SCAQMD Rule 1157 – Particulate Standards for Aggregate and Related Operations

 Key Deadline Extensions under Subpart OOOOb

-In response to the concerns that were raised in the petitions, the U.S. EPA issued an interim final rule on July 31, 2025, in which multiple Subpart OOOOb compliance deadlines were extended to January 22, 2027, providing affected facilities with an additional 18 months to procure equipment, coordinate performance testing schedules, and to implement monitoring systems into facility operations and project plans.
+In response to the concerns that were raised in the petitions, U.S. EPA issued an interim final rule on July 31, 2025, in which multiple Subpart OOOOb compliance deadlines were extended to January 22, 2027, providing affected facilities with an additional 18 months to procure equipment, coordinate performance testing schedules, and implement monitoring systems into facility operations and project plans.
 The deadline extensions align with U.S. EPA’s plan to issue a final reconsideration of Subparts OOOOb and OOOOc in July 2026, where certain provisions will be reviewed and likely revised.
-By specifying deadlines that allow sufficient lead time for affected facilities to comply with applicable Subpart OOOOb provisions, U.S. EPA aims to ensure a structured ‘transition period’ that providing regulatory certainty across the sector During the reconsideration process.
-The table below outlines several important compliance requirements promulgated within Subpart OOOOb that have been granted deadline extensions within the issuance of the interim final rule.
+By specifying deadlines that allow sufficient lead time for affected facilities to comply with applicable Subpart OOOOb provisions, U.S. EPA aims to ensure a structured transition period providing regulatory certainty across the sector during the reconsideration process.
+The following table outlines several important compliance requirements promulgated within Subpart OOOOb that have been granted deadline extensions within the issuance of the interim final rule.

 New Compliance Deadline